ollionorg/DataflowTemplates-fork/v2/bigquery-to-parquet/README.md

         },
         {
             "name":"numShards",
-            "label":"Number of file mySqlShards to create",
+            "label":"Number of file shards to create",
-            "helpText":"Number of file mySqlShards to create.
-Default: 0 (runner will decide number of mySqlShards).", "paramType":"TEXT",
+            "helpText":"Number of file shards to create.
+Default: 0 (runner will decide number of shards).", "paramType":"TEXT",
             "isOptional":true
         },